BazzaCuda/MinimalistMediaPlayer/README.md

-`CTRL-LEFT ARROW`		| when zoomed in/out, move video LEFT inside the window `CTRL-UP ARROW`			| when zoomed in/out, move video UP inside the window `CTRL-DOWN ARROW`		| when zoomed in/out, move video DOWN inside the window
+`CTRL-LEFT ARROW`		| when zoomed in/out, move video LEFT inside the window `CTRL-UP ARROW`			| when zoomed in/out, move video UP inside the window `CTRL-DOWN ARROW`		| when zoomed in/out, move video DOWN inside the window Additional
+`Left click on the video and hold`	| the window can be dragged/repositioned without a window caption title bar

 Media File Formats
 ------------------